List of reptiles of Ireland

-There is only one known land reptile species native to Ireland, the viviparous or common lizard.
+There is only one known land reptile species native to Ireland, the viviparous lizard.
 It appears to have a widespread distribution across the entire island with coastal, bogland and mountainous areas showing highest numbers of sightings.

 Five marine turtle species appear regularly off the west coast but do not come ashore.
 All are endangered, some critically.
 The pond turtle is introduced.